 - The novice web developers seeking a career as DevOps shall know how this tool works and how can we configure the build creation process.

-How this technology will help you in career growth ?
+How will this technology help you in career growth ?

-- This tool has evolved continuously with time and new versions have come up with microservices architecture support, this is the architecture to be followed in all large scale projects like Netflix, all this is going to be handled with Jenkins in the building process.
+- This tool has evolved continuously with time, and new versions have come up with microservices architecture support; this is the architecture to be followed in all large scale projects like Netflix; all this is going to be handled with Jenkins in the building process.

 Jenkins is a CI/CD tool, open-source, compatible with various plugins, makes the life easy when software delivery has to be done on an agile basis.

 This has been a guide to what is Jenkins.
-Here we have discussed How it works, Advantages and the Career growth of Jenkins.
+Here we have discussed How it works, the Advantages and the Career growth of Jenkins.
 You may also have a look at the following articles to learn more –